duckdb/duckdb-web/docs/sql/pragmas.md

 PRAGMA disable_force_parallelism;
 ```

-These are PRAGMAs mostly used for development and internal testing.
+These are `PRAGMA`s mostly used for development and internal testing.